Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-If you're interested in creating microlearning material, then the best way to get started is by reviewing the top microlearning platforms.
+If you’re interested in creating micro-courses, then the best way to get started is by reviewing what’s available in the microlearning platforms market.
 See what the top learning management or LMS platforms can do and make the best selection for your needs.
-If you're not yet sure what the term ‘learning management system' means, then read what is an LMS to get up-to-date first.
+If you’re not yet sure what the term ‘learning management system’ means, then read what is an LMS to get up-to-date first.

 While most of these platforms are geared for corporate eLearning you can model off the features and still incorporate much of this into any type of online course.

 The following learning management solutions or LMS platforms are geared toward corporate training.
 Most offer pay per user plans which are significantly more expensive then other payment options.
 However, any of these LMS platforms can be used for any purpose.

 Surge9 is a modular course warm-up for your students using “polls, quizzes, and other mobile activities.”
 It’s sold as software as a service but it integrates with many different types of learning management systems.

 Although Surge9 can work with SCORM compliant courses, SCORM courses are generally hours long and built for a desktop environment.
 Therefore, you may need to re-purpose your SCORM content to fit the microlearning model.